 Rule #1 also covers concepts such as common investing myths, debt, how to calculate growth rates, dividends, share buybacks, insider trading and how to overcome the barriers to get started investing.

-If you want to own a copy of Rule #1 by Phil Town then click here.
-(This is NOT an affiliate link)
+Get your own copy of Rule #1 by Phil Town (affiliate link)